About the Central African Republic

-Other Facts: Since gaining independence from France in 1960, four of its five presidents have been ousted through unconstitutional means.
+Since gaining independence from France in 1960, many of its presidents have been ousted through unconstitutional means.

 Despite natural resources, including gold, timber, diamonds and uranium, the Central African Republic (CAR) is among the poorest nations in the world.